 Greater Things by Sally Heit, Admissions Director

-Later, in the program she introduced a special guest, Lori Cavender, Founder and Executive Director of Ryan’s House for Youth, a nonprofit organization that assists homeless youth ages 12-24 on Whidbey Island.
-Here is a woman who almost single-handedly saw a need in her community and acted; she started with serving water and food out of a crock pot from her van and provided a listening ear to troubled youth.
+Later, in the program she introduced a special guest, Lori Cavender, Executive Director of Ryan’s House for Youth, a 9 year old nonprofit organization that assists homeless youth ages 12-24 on Whidbey Island.
+Here is a woman who almost single handedly saw a need in her community and acted; she served water and food out of a crock pot from her van and provided a listening ear to troubled youth.
 She now oversees a 17 acre campus with numerous programs to assist homeless youth in getting back on their feet.
 On top of that, while she had 4 months to raise the money to purchase the 17 acre property she was also working to change the legislation (Host Home Legislation adopted in 2016) which creates more housing opportunities in rural areas, allowing youth in their community a chance to come in out of the elements and focus on life, not survival.
 We were amazed.
 How did she do it all?
 In her words, “with the help of God.”

 As our group introduced ourselves, reminisced and compared notes about “old school times,” Lori mentions that she actually hadn’t planned on being at the event that evening.
 That day while she was at another conference she got a text from the tour asking her if she could come share her story that night.
 Chills went up our spines.
 Chris said, “Do you see what is happening here?
 Can you feel it?”
 God was at work.
 It couldn’t be a coincidence.
 We could all feel His presence, bringing us together through the common thread of shared experiences within the Hope and Seattle Lutheran communities.
 This moment was a God thing.